-Nobody wants to wait for a website to load.
+Nobody wants to wait for slow-loading web pages to load.
 “People hate to wait,” Andy King states in the opening line of his book, Speed Up Your Site: Web Site Optimization (VOICES).
 “The Web is essentially a self-service environment.
 A core promise of self-service is speed.
-A customer turns to self-service to save time, to save money and because it is more convenient.”
+A customer turns to self-service to save time, to save money, and because it is more convenient.”

 A few other good reasons to speed up: